Engineering Summer Program

 Camp Dates: June 21 - August 1st

-APPLICATIONS FOR SUMMER 2014 ARE NOW AVAILABLE!
+APPLICATIONS FOR SUMMER 2014 ARE NOW CLOSED

 The ESP Program is targeted to high school students from groups traditionally under-represented in the STEM (science, technology, engineering, mathematics) field.
 African-American, Native American, Latino/a, Laotian, Vietnamese, Hmong, and Cambodian students are especially encouraged to apply.
 Students from rural regions, as well as women from all backgrounds are also strongly encouraged to apply.